70 Essential Peer Review Questions for Effective Employee Evaluations

 15. How well did your colleague communicate with team members and other departments?

-16. Did your colleague collaborate effectively with others, or did they work independently?
+16. Did your colleagues collaborate effectively with others, or did they work independently?

 17. Did your colleague demonstrate strong problem-solving skills?